VexoAI/vexo/docs/README.md

----
-description: A PHP library to implement AI agents and LLMs into your application.
----

 # What is Vexo?

 {% hint style="danger" %}
 **This library is still in heavy development and very much subject to change.
 No stable release currently exists.**
 {% endhint %}

-Vexo is a library to help you develop applications powered by language models.
+Vexo is a PHP library to help you develop applications powered by language models.
 It is heavily inspired by [LangChain](https://github.com/hwchase17/langchain) and builds on many of the same concepts.

 The goals of the project are as follows: